Dear Coach: Should I Be Doing Flip Turns?

 Photo: Getty Images

-There are a lot of things about swimming that can be intimidating—and for many people, flip turns are often one of them.
+There are a lot of things about swimming that can be intimidating – and for many people, flip turns are often one of them.
 If you can execute a quick and efficient flip turn, then yes, you should absolutely be incorporating them into your training.
 Every time.
 At every wall.
-If you find you’re breathing too hard to execute a flip turn, then you’re working too hard and you should ease up.
-However, if you can’t do a flip turn at all, or if your flip turn hasn’t progressed to the point where it is quick and efficient on a consistent basis, then instead of an inefficient flip turn, you should be executing a quick and efficient open turn.
+If you find you’re breathing too hard to execute a flip turn, then you’re working too hard, and you should ease up.
+However, if you can’t do a flip turn at all, or if your flip turn hasn’t progressed to the point where it is quick and efficient consistently, you should be executing a quick and efficient open turn instead of an inefficient flip turn.

 Let’s step back for a moment and remember that 99% of all triathlons take place in open water, where there are no walls and therefore no need for flip turns.
-So flip turns aren’t a skill that matter on race day; their purpose is to improve the quality of your pool training by minimizing rest at the walls.
-That purpose can be accomplished just as well by using a quick and efficient open turn as it can by executing a flip turn.
+So flip turns aren’t a skill that matters on race day; their purpose is to improve the quality of your pool training by minimizing rest at the walls.
+That purpose can be accomplished just as well by using a quick and efficient open turn.

 An open turn is a specific skill used in competitive swimming for butterfly and breaststroke turns, where flip turns are not allowed.
 The open turn is used to change direction at the wall, just as a flip turn is used for freestyle and backstroke.
 And while the open turn is used for butterfly and breaststroke in competitive swimming, there’s no reason the skill can’t be used in place of a flip turn for freestyle (and backstroke) in your triathlon swim training.